Pardon Miss Westcott

-"Pardon Miss Westcott!" is a 1959 Australian TV play by the Seven Network as part of drama anthology series Shell Presents.
+"Pardon Miss Westcott!" is a 1959 Australian television play by the Seven Network as part of drama anthology series Shell Presents.
 It was a musical set in colonial Australia and was broadcast live.
 It was Australia's first commissioned for television musical comedy.
 "Pardon Miss Westcott" aired on 12 December 1959 in Sydney and on 19 December 1959 in Melbourne.

 It ran for 75 minutes and featured eight new songs and a cast of nineteen.

 Plot

 It is 1809 and Britain sends its convicts to the penal colony of New South Wales.
 On a convict ship travelling to Sydney, the convicts, notably three men, Mansfield, Harbutt, and Snark, sing "He-ho, you'll never go back".

 Elizabeth Westcott is being transported after being given a five year sentence for killing a pig and serving it to a pompous magistrate at her father's inn.
 On the boat over she meets Richard Soames, an army officer being transferred to the NSW Corps.
 Elizabeth befriends Mansfield, Harbutt, and Snark after she refuses to report them for theft; they sing "Send for Me" together.

 The ship arrives in Sydney.
 Richard meets the new, temporary Governor, Colonel Patterson, who has taken over from Governor Bligh (the Rum Rebellion has just taken place).
 Paterson complains about the lack of decent servants and Richard recommends Elizabeth but Paterson is reluctant to employ a former convict.

 Elizabeth arrives to track down Richard and impresses Paterson, who offers her the job of managing Government House.
 She persuades Richard to let Mansfield, Harbutt, and Snark join her as servants.
 Richard sings "You Walk By" to Elizabeth.

 Elizabeth runs the house with great success but this causes the Governor's wife, Lydia, to become jealous and demand the convict leave.
 Paterson decides to grant Elizabeth a ticket of leave and loans her five pounds to set up an inn.
 Elizabeth sings "I'm on My Way".

 Elizabeth runs the inn, called the Silver Bottle, along with a servant girl, Mog.
 It is popular but they have trouble with the local soldiers.
 She decides to gate crash a party held by Paterson and his wife, in order to talk to the Governor.
 At the party, Lydia sings a song to her guests, "Our Own Bare Hands".